Deputy Director, The Zeeman Institute

 Outreach and Public Engagement:

-- Standing up for Science, Sense about Science, (June 2013): The Voice of Young Science Standing up for Science media workshops encourage early career researchers to get their voices heard in public debates about science.
+- Standing up for Science, Sense about Science: The Voice of Young Science Standing up for Science media workshops encourage early career researchers to get their voices heard in public debates about science.
 During the workshops we discuss concerns about speaking to the public and confront misconceptions about how the media works.

-- PUBLIC LECTURE: "Surviving the Next Pandemic", Edinburgh Science Festival, 2nd April 2013; "contemporary, fascinating and very engaging" according to The Student
+- Public lecure: "Surviving the Next Pandemic", Edinburgh Science Festival, 2013; "contemporary, fascinating and very engaging" according to Edinburgh's The Student.

 Honorary Lecturer, Department of Infectious Disease Epidemiology, School of Public Health, Imperial College London.